MAIN-MK-TAN/OmegaS/README.md

 Not a product.
 It’s academic.
 It’s experimental.
 It’s personal.

-⚠ **DO NOT** generate or run audio 'payloads' from any repo — including any of mine — without explicit government permission.
+⚠ **DO NOT** generate or run audio 'payloads' from any repo — including any of mine — AT ALL.
+EVER.

 ---